 The priest made jokes during the ceremony and friends of the couple sang live.

-The newlyweds and their guests then headed to the Domaine de la Pommé, where Cécile and Jean-Baptiste invited everyone to celebrate their union.
+The newlyweds and their guests then headed to the Domaine de la Pommé in Trets, where Cécile and Jean-Baptiste invited everyone to celebrate their wedding.

 The venue, which is ideally located between Aix-en-Provence and Marseille, has 7 hectares of olive trees, offers on-site housing and the most exquisite effect with its swimming pool right next to the reception area!

-As the sun was about to set, we took a few minutes to capture some photos of the new husband and wife in the intimacy of the olive orchard.
+As the sun was about to set, we took a few minutes to capture some photos of the new husband and wife in the intimacy of the olive orchard of le Domaine de la Pommé.

 The atmosphere was so relaxed and joyful at Cécile and Jean-Baptiste’s wedding, it was a lot of fun to be a part of it!